jakejack13/jakejack13/README.md

 ## Hi, I'm Jacob

 ### About Me
-- I'm a junior at Cornell University's College of Engineering majoring in computer science and minoring in operations research and information engineering (ORIE)
+- I'm a rising senior at Cornell University's College of Engineering majoring in computer science and minoring in operations research and information engineering (ORIE)
+- I'm currently a software engineering intern at Addepar doing fullstack work on the end client experience team
 - I'm a backend engineer with fullstack capabilities
 - I'm interested in systems programming, distributed computing, and cloud computing and systems
 - I'm interested in all aspects of software engineering, including design, implementation, testing, and deployment
-- I stream every Saturdays at 12 p.m.
-EST on [Twitch](https://twitch.tv/JakeJack)

 ### I'm currently learning
-- Rust
-- Device drivers
 - Systems programming
 - Stateless (lambda) programming

 ### I'm currently working on
-- [sos](https://github.com/jakejack13/sos), a minimalistic operating system designed to run on a Raspberry Pi 4
+- Addepar!

 ### Ask me about
 - Distributed systems and cloud computing